east-end-collab/east-end-archive/_posts/2020-09-06-the-costs-of-the-confederacy.md

 ---
 post: blog
-title: The Costs of the Confederacy
+title: CONTEXT - The Costs of the Confederacy
 date: 2018-12-01T20:19:00.000Z
 ---
 SMITHSONIAN MAGAZINE | December 2018